fan-fei/swagger/README.md

+# swagger
-# A sample for using swagger-spring-boot-starter.
+A sample for using swagger-spring-boot-starter.